Patients often ask, “What’s the best sunscreen?”

 There are two main classes of active ingredients in sunscreens: chemical and physical blockers.
-Chemical blockers work like a sponge, absorbing the radiation of the sun before it can damage your skin.
+Chemical blockers work like a sponge, absorbing the sun’s radiation before it can damage your skin.
 Some examples of chemical blockers are avobenzone and cinnamates.
-Physical blockers, on the other hand, are like miniature mirrors that scatter the solar radiation before it can penetrate the skin.
+Physical blockers, on the other hand, are like miniature mirrors that scatter solar radiation before it can penetrate the skin.
 Examples include titanium dioxide and zinc oxide.
-Both are effective to protect your skin again UV damage, however the physical blockers offer more broad-spectrum protection against UVA and UVB rays.
+Both are effective in protecting your skin again UV damage; however, the physical blockers offer more broad-spectrum protection against UVA and UVB rays.

-Other things to watch out for when picking a sunscreen is the sun protection factor, or SPF, and whether it offers broad spectrum protection for UVA and UVB radiation.
+Other things to watch out for when picking a sunscreen are the sun protection factor or SPF and whether it offers broad spectrum protection for UVA and UVB radiation.
 I recommend an SPF greater than 30, as higher SPF numbers provide better coverage.

 EltaMD UV Clear (SPF 46)

-I like this sunscreen because it has a lightweight feel while still providing great sun protection.
+I like EltaMD UV Clear (SPF 46) because it has a lightweight feel while providing great sun protection.
 Its active ingredient is micronized transparent zinc oxide, a physical blocker.
-This is a great sunscreen for acne- or rosacea-prone skin because it’s oil-free, fragrance-free, and has niacinamide, a vitamin that can reduce inflammation.
+This is a great sunscreen for acne– or rosacea-prone skin because it’s oil-free, fragrance-free, and has niacinamide, a vitamin that can reduce inflammation.